-- 1.1 To update on progress of the Schools' Basic Need (BN) Capital Programme and Schools' Condition Allocation (SCA) Programme. - 1.2 To seek approval for the Project Definition Document (PDD) for the Schools' Condition Programme 2019/20 plus 'Future Years'. - 1.3 To seek approval for the Project Definition Document (PDD) for the Schools' Basic Need Programme and Special Provision Fund Capital Allocation 2019/20 plus 'Future Years'. - 1.4 To note the presumption grant allocated for establishing a local authority led Free School. - 1.5 To reaffirm the increased delegated authority level of the Director for Education & Skills, in consultation with the relevant Cabinet Member, for emergency reactive maintenance projects from £200k to £500k, in order to prevent unnecessary school closures in emergency situations. - 1.6 To note that in dual funded projects approval will only be sought for the Council's contribution to cost of the project.
+- 1.1 To update on progress of the Schools' Basic Need (BN) Capital Programme and Schools' Condition Allocation (SCA) Programme. - 1.2 To seek approval for the Project Definition Document (PDD) for the Schools' Condition Programme 2020/21 plus 'Future Years'. - 1.3 To note the allocation of Corporate Resources for the Schools' Condition Programme 2020/21 and 2021/22, which was approved by Full Council on the 25th February 2020. - 1.4 To seek approval for the Project Definition Document (PDD) for the Schools' Basic Need Programme and Special Provision Fund Capital Allocation 2020/21 plus 'Future Years'. - 1.5 To note that in dual funded projects approval will only be sought for the Council's contribution to the cost of the project.